aerospike/aerolab/src/pkg/agi/plugin/designs.md

 Source: `src/pkg/agi/plugin/`

-This document describes how the AGI Grafana datasource plugin builds and executes queries against Aerospike, and—more importantly—the post-processing algorithms that turn raw record streams into renderable series.
+This document describes how the AGI Grafana datasource plugin builds and executes queries against the embedded `pkg/agi/db` (Pebble-backed) store, and—more importantly—the post-processing algorithms that turn raw record streams into renderable series.
 It focuses on behaviour that is not obvious from the code alone: the downsampling window, null-gap injection, delta handling, singular-series extension, and all of the per-bin options that influence the final output.

+The historical Aerospike-backed version of this package is preserved at `pkg/agi/plugin-aerospike/` for reference; the path-level differences (RequestInfo for set/bin enumeration, `aerospike.Expression` trees, socket timeout supervisor, per-node `kill-job` on cancel) are covered inline below with the corresponding embedded-db equivalent.

 The plugin is a JSON-over-HTTP datasource (Grafana SimpleJson-style).
 The relevant HTTP endpoints live in `frontend.go`: